 Watch her dash into the ocean in Sylvia Scarlett (1935), or dive into the pool in The Philadelphia Story (1940).
 Watch her play golf, and chase Cary Grant around in Bringing Up Baby (1938).
 Or float up the stairs as Spencer Tracy follows her in Woman of the Year (1942).

-Just like so many of us girls who enjoyed sports and physical activities in childhood, young Kate was a tomboy.
-And with an older brother she idolized, two younger brothers next closest to her age, and an athletic father she wanted to please, it’s not surprising that Kate found being a girl “a torment.”
+Like so many young girls, young Kate was a tomboy.
+She enjoyed sports and outdoor activities; the more daring the better.
+With an older brother she idolized, two younger brothers next closest to her age, and an athletic father she wanted to please, it’s not surprising that Kate found being a girl “a torment.”

 “Jimmy was my name, if you want to know,”